-- 1. Highly Sensitive: Highly sensitive data that, if disclosed to unauthorized persons, would be a violation of federal or state laws, university policy, or university contracts.
+1. Highly Sensitive: Highly sensitive data that, if disclosed to unauthorized persons, would be a violation of federal or state laws, university policy, or university contracts.
 Any file or data that contains personally identifiable information of a trustee, officer, agent, faculty, staff, retiree, student, graduate, donor, or vendor may also qualify as highly sensitive data unless the data is already disclosed by the university or classified as public and published on the web sites or public documents, including the directory data as defined by UCA FERPA policy and Arkansas Freedom of Information Act.
-Highly Sensitive includes all data defined by the state Data and System security standard classifications of Level C (Very Sensitive) and Level D (Extremely Sensitive)1.
-By way of illustration only, some examples of Highly Sensitive data include, but are not limited to:
+Highly Sensitive includes all data defined by the state Data and System security standard classifications of Level C (Very Sensitive) and Level D (Extremely Sensitive).
+By way of illustration only, some 1 examples of Highly Sensitive data include, but are not limited to:

-- Health information, also known as protected health information (PHI), which includes health records combined in any way with personal information;

-- Names;

-- Addresses;

-- All elements of dates (except year) for dates directly related to an individual, including birth date, admission date, discharge date, date of death;

-- Any phone numbers, fax numbers, email addresses not listed in university directory and can be used to uniquely identify any individual;

-- Social Security numbers;

-- University identification numbers;

-- Medical record numbers;

-- Health plan beneficiary numbers;

-- Account numbers;

-- Diploma/certificate/license numbers;

-- Vehicle identifiers and serial numbers, including license plate numbers;

-- Device identifiers and serial numbers;

-- o Biometric identifiers, including finger and voice prints;

-- Full face photographic images and any comparable images not publicly available; and

-- Any other unique identifying number, characteristic, or code that is derived from or related to information about the individual.
+- o Health information, also known as protected health information (PHI), which includes health records combined in any way with personal information; - o Names; - o Addresses; - o All elements of dates (except year) for dates directly related to an individual, including birth date, admission date, discharge date, date of death; - o Any phone numbers, fax numbers, email addresses not listed in university directory and can be used to uniquely identify any individual; - o Social Security numbers; - o University identification numbers; - o Medical record numbers; - o Health plan beneficiary numbers; - o Account numbers; - o Diploma/certificate/license numbers; - o Vehicle identifiers and serial numbers, including license plate numbers; - o Device identifiers and serial numbers; - o Biometric identifiers, including finger and voice prints; - o Full face photographic images and any comparable images not publicly available; and - o Any other unique identifying number, characteristic, or code that is derived from or related to information about the individual. - o Health Information as further defined by the Health Insurance Portability and Accountability Act (HIPAA) or the Health Information Technology for Economic and Clinical Health Act (HITECH Act) of 2009, - o Student records (except for that information designated by the university as directory information under Family Educational Rights and Privacy Act) and other non-public student data, - o Payment Card Information (PCI) including cardholder name, service code, expiration date, CVC2, CVV2, or CID value, PIN, and contents of credit card's magnetic stripe - o Certain personnel records such as benefits records, health insurance information, retirement documents and/or payroll records, - o Any data identified by state or federal law or government regulation, or by order of a court of competent jurisdiction to be treated as confidential or sealed by order of a court of competent jurisdiction, and - Any law enforcement investigative records and communication systems. - o Authentication verifiers including passwords, shared secrets, - cryptographic private keys